 In 1847 the Grangers finally settled into their own house in Saco, and a third child was born.
 Still viewed with disdain by his neighbors, about this time Granger drafted a defense of himself and his life's pursuits, in which he included a summary of his work from 1832 to 1845.
 His diaries reveal little of his activities between this time and the mid-1860s, though he did return to Boston for a short period in 1858 and had a lithograph published by J. H. Bufford, Boston, in 1860.
 In 1865, Granger was commissioned by the town of Saco to paint several portraits to hang in the newly built town hall--one of Judge Ether Shepley of Saco, another of Abraham Lincoln, and a third of George Washington.
 Also about this time he was commissioned by the state of Maine to copy the Gilbert Stuart portrait of General Henry Knox.

 In 1866, Granger helped found the York Institute, a society of natural history.
 He was a member of the board of directors, and around 1870 he was commissioned by the Institute to paint a portrait of John James Audubon, which he copied after a painting by Henry Inman.
 He delivered papers at the Institute on such diverse subjects as ventriloquism and the destruction of forests.
 Granger continued to paint until late in his life, executing "flower pieces" (now unlocated) and portraits which were often copied from daguerreotypes.
 He died in Saco on 8 September 1893 after a number of illnesses.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Kettelle, Martha Chadbourne.
 Aloft on Butterflies' Wings: The Story of the Artist Charles Henry Granger and His Family.
 Paoli, Pennsylvania, 1976.